eBay/Muse/muse-tests/README.md

 # muse-tests

-Full end to end tests for the whole Muse system.
+Full end-to-end tests for the whole Muse system.

-## Included Testing Steps
+## Testing Steps

 - Setup env to include all necessary packages.
   - Clone all Muse source code from given repo/branch